-How to make your Squarespace site look like you (and not a Squarespace template)
+How to make your Squarespace template look like YOU and not a template

 After reading this post, you’ll understand the 4 places that you can change the style of your Squarespace template, plus, some easy customizations that you can make to differentiate your Squarespace site from others.

 What is CSS anyway?
 It stands for Cascading Style Sheets, and it’s the type of code that you use for styling up your site.
 When you’re adjusting styles in the Squarespace Style Editor, you’re affecting the CSS (cool, huh?).

 There are essentially 3 places that you can add custom CSS in your Squarespace site (aside from using the Style Editor).
 And I’m listing these in order of best practices:

 - In the Custom CSS tab under the “Design” menu.

 - In the header of an individual page (by clicking the gear icon next to that page and then selecting the “Advanced” tab on the right).